nats-io/nats-site/content/blog/jeststream-eventual-consistency.md

 +++
 # Delegate with trust

-When I speak about async patterns (messaging, event sourcing,…) with other developers.
-They are afraid of eventual consistency.
+When speaking about async patterns (messaging, event sourcing, etc.) with other developers, they come across as *afraid* of eventual consistency.
+However, it is stated in the form of:
-It’s not said like that it’s :
 > The frontend needs the answer directly
 > The business process needs to be validated with perfect data
 > My next page needs fresh data to display properly